elijahmoore104/collatz-project-files/README.md

 ## Proofs and stuff

-### Stuff to figure out

-- Notation is still kinda janky but lets come back to it
-- Unions of sequences feels odd for some reason.
-    - Implicit assumption is Unions do not retain order but sequences need this.
-Definition issue?

 ### Idea 1
 If $H(n)$ contains a convergent subset $H(k)$ then  $H(n)$ is known to converge.